oktadev/okta-blog/_source/_posts/2024-02-29-third-party-cookies.md

 * Learn more about [how blocking third-party cookies affects Okta environments](https://support.okta.com/help/s/article/FAQ-How-Blocking-Third-Party-Cookies-Can-Potentially-Impact-Your-Okta-Environment?language=en_US).
 * See the [Okta session cookies guide](https://developer.okta.com/docs/guides/session-cookie/main/) for more on how cookies are used.
 * [Use Chrome's feature flags](https://support.okta.com/help/s/article/deprecation-of-3rd-party-cookies-in-google-chrome?language=en_US) to test your login experience with third-party cookies disabled.
+* Read the [Third Party Cookies Utilized by the Sign-in Widget](https://support.okta.com/help/s/article/third-party-cookies-utilized-by-the-sign-in-widget) Knowledge Base article